 A big "thank you" to Mrs Bourdic, an AET sponsor, thanks to whom the Rail Club of the Meaux Region transferred the profits resulting from the railroad network and model exhibition to an AET project.
-This exhibition took place in the VIP Lounge of the Meaux city hall during the weekend of June 22nd and 23rd, and on this occasion Mrs Bourdic held a stall selling Tibetan handicraft.
+This exhibition took place in the VIP Lounge of the Meaux city hall during the weekend of June 22nd and 23rd, and on this occasion Mrs Bourdic held a stall selling Tibetan handicraft bears witness to a living culture.
+The exchange with the audience was very warm.
+Boris Lelong's CD can still be purchased at AET office.